-Most of the time when I thought about buying new bed sheets, there was almost no other consideration other than cotton.
+Most of the time when I thought about buying new bed sheets, there was almost no other consideration other than cotton sheets.
 It’s just the way it’s always been, but I’ve realized that times have changed.
-Nowadays, bamboo bed sheets (and socks, shirts, etc.) are entering the scene, especially due to the increased awareness of using more eco-friendly products.
+Nowadays, bamboo sheets (and socks, shirts, etc.) are entering the scene, especially due to the increased awareness of using more eco-friendly products.

-So what makes bamboo bed sheets, and the fabric in general, so much better than cotton?
+So what makes bamboo sheets, and the fabric in general, so much better than cotton sheets?

 1. Tough as Bricks

-One of the most common distinctions between cotton and bamboo is that bamboo is a much stronger, more durable fabric.
+One of the most common distinctions between cotton sheets and bamboo sheets is that bamboo sheets are made from a much stronger, more durable fabric.
 This quality comes in handy when putting your bed sheets through the wash over time and also those roughhousing moments when children are jumping on their beds.
-When it comes to cotton vs bamboo in terms of durability, bamboo wins.
+When it comes to bamboo and cotton sheets in terms of durability, bamboo sheets win.

-The reason bamboo is so much stronger when compared to cotton is that the fibers that make bamboo are longer and more strongly coupled.
+The reason bamboo sheets are so much stronger when compared to cotton is that the fibers that make bamboo sheets are longer and more strongly coupled.
 What this means is that there’s less chance that these fibers will split apart, resulting in a more durable fabric.

 When it comes to cotton, the fibers are still fairly well coupled, but the problem is that they’re quite short compared to bamboo, making it a little weaker.
 This means that the cloth, in general, will wear down over time and rip more easily than bamboo.